Hyderabadi Muslims: Historical & Present Day Political Engagement

-Hyderabadi Muslims of the old city region are aligned to the All India Majlis-e-Ittehadul Muslimeen party, currently led by Asaduddin Owaisi.
-The party dominates the politics in Hyderabad's Old City, and consistently wins seats for the Lok Sabha (Lower House of Indian Parliament) and the Telangana Legislative Assembly.
+Today, Hyderabad is one of the few Indian cities where Muslim political leadership is institutionally entrenched.
+The All India Majlis-e-Ittehadul Muslimeen (AIMIM), currently led by Asaduddin Owaisi, dominates politics in Hyderabad’s Old City, consistently winning seats in the Lok Sabha (Lower House of Parliament) and the Telangana Legislative Assembly.
 The party claims to represent the interests of Muslims by campaigning for greater protection of minority rights across the country.
-A rival breakaway faction of the AIMIM is the Majlis Bachao Tehreek that also claims to represent the interests of Muslims in Hyderabad headed by Majeed Ullah Khan Farhat and his more prominent younger brother Amjed Ullah Khan.
-Whereas, those of the new city region prefer voting for the TRS.
+A rival breakaway faction of the AIMIM is the Majlis Bachao Tehreek (MBT), headed by Majeed Ullah Khan Farhat and his more prominent younger brother Amjed Ullah Khan, which also claims to represent the interests of Hyderabad’s Muslim population.

-Hyderabadi Muslims actively participated in the 1857 rebellion, such as Maulvi Allauddin, Turrebaz Khan.
+Meanwhile, in the newer parts of the city, particularly in constituencies with more mixed demographics, voters tend to prefer the Bharat Rashtra Samithi (formerly Telangana Rashtra Samithi or TRS).
+Within the BRS, Mohammed Mahmood Ali, who has served as the Deputy Chief Minister of Telangana and formerly held the Home Ministry portfolio, is one of the most influential Muslim leaders in the state.
+He plays a key role in the party’s outreach to the Muslim community across Telangana.
+In the Indian National Congress, Mohd Feroz Khan, a former MLA candidate from Nampally, and Mohammed Ali Shabbir, a senior Congress leader and former Minister, have long been prominent Muslim faces of the party in Hyderabad and Telangana, known for advocating minority welfare and communal harmony.